 Before submitting code to the Enlightenment git repositories, mailing list, or through the patch submission process, always test it for errors using both positive (expected values/behavior) and negative (unexpected values/behavior) tests.
 Run your code inside

 valgrind to ensure its memory access is correct and it does not leak.

-Advice on tailoring particular editors for ease of use during Enlightenment development can be found on the Phabricator wiki, presented here in alphabetical order:
+Advice on tailoring particular editors for ease of use during Enlightenment development can be found below.

 If you have an idea for a new feature, first check that it is not already present within the Enlightenment Foundation Libraries (EFL) or other infrastructure.
 The following features are sometimes overlooked, and can often provide functionality otherwise missing: